arambazamba/ng-adv/labs/lab-07/readme.md

     npm install firebase @angular/fire --save
     ```

-- Copy  to your project.
+- Copy the following [artifacts](./auth-artifacts/) to your project.
 You can take the following [reference](../../demos/06-security/01-firebase/firebase-auth/) implementation.
+Fix any import path errors that might exist.

 - Provide the firebase services in `app.config.ts`: